grumpycoders/pcsx-redux/docs/Lua/file-api.md

 :failed()       -- Returns true if the Iso file failed in some ways.
 The Iso object is defunct if this is true.
 :createReader() -- Returns an ISOReader object off the Iso file.
 :open(lba[, size[, mode]]) -- Returns a File object off the specified span of sectors.
+:clearPPF()     -- Clears out all of the currently applied patches.
+:savePPF()      -- Saves the currently applied patches to a PPF file named after the ISO file.
 ```

 The `:open` method has some magic built-in.
 The size argument is optional, and if missing, the code will attempt to guess the size of the underlying file within the Iso.
 This can only work on MODE2 FORM1 or FORM2 sectors, and will result in a failed File object otherwise.
 The mode argument is optional, and can be one of the following: